jelilking/Image-SA/readme.md

 ## Acknowledgments

-Special thanks to [mention any contributors or resources] for their contributions to this project.
+Special thanks to https://api.unsplash.com for their contributions to this project.

 Feel free to contribute by reporting issues, suggesting enhancements, or submitting pull requests!